agarrharr/curate-pkg/README.md

 - `eopkg`: https://gist.github.com/andrei-pavel/c983ba2238f1787436b6beb2d6cebfa2

 ## How to use

 Run `curate-pkg` everyday.

 When installing a new package, add it to `installables`, `wgetables` or `sources` and `keys` in `~/.config/curate-pkg/*.json`.

 When removing a package, add it to `purgeables` in `~/.config/curate-pkg/*.json`.

-`commands` is for any custom package management cmomand that you want to run in addition to installing and purging packages.
+`commands` is for any custom package management command that you want to run in addition to installing and purging packages.